Three countries are still polio-endemic

 Polio can only be prevented with a vaccine, as there is no cure.
 Multiple doses are required, usually providing life-long protection.

 When the Global Polio Eradication Initiative (GPEI) was launched in 1988, polio was endemic in 125 countries and paralysed about 1,000 children per day.
-Thanks to global efforts and vaccination, polio cases have fallen by 99%, from more than 350,000 cases a year to 414 reported cases in 2014.
+Thanks to global efforts and vaccination, polio cases have fallen by 99% since then, from an estimated 350,000 cases a year to 74 reported cases in 2015.

-Today, more than 10 million people are walking who would otherwise have been paralysed by the poliovirus.1 India, once the world’s epicentre of polio, has been polio-free since January 2011.
+Today, more than 15 million people are walking who would otherwise have been paralysed by the poliovirus.
+India, once the world’s epicentre of polio, has been polio-free since January 2011.
 Only parts of three countries – Afghanistan, Nigeria and Pakistan – remain polio-endemic.

 POLIO’S FINAL MILE